Pebble in the Sky: Reception

 Although Hugo Awards were established only in 1953, too late for the novel to be eligible, it was later retroactively nominated for the Retro-Hugo Award and finished 2nd among the novels nominated for a retrospective 1951 Hugo Award for the Best Novel (of 1950) in 2001, losing to a similarly named Farmer in the Sky by Robert A. Heinlein.

-Place in the wider Foundation saga

-Pebble in the Sky was reprinted in Two Complete Science-Adventure Books after its Doubleday release.

-The 50,000-year estimate is at odds with the chronology given in Asimov's later novels, in particular Foundation and Earth and The Caves of Steel.
-The latter novel indicates that the robot R. Daneel Olivaw was constructed some three thousand years after the founding of New York City.
-Foundation and Earth, in its concluding scene, establishes that Daneel survives into the Interregnum period, after the First Galactic Empire collapses.
-He gives his age as (roughly) twenty thousand years.
-The Galactic Era dating system, to which most of Asimov's Foundation Series adheres, places Foundation and Earth approximately twelve thousand years after the events of Pebble in the Sky.
-Adding up all the differences, Joseph Schwartz's time displacement ultimately transported him only some eleven millennia into the future.

-In Foundation, the Galactic Empire has existed for 12,000 years.
-Nuclear power is believed to have existed for 50,000 years, even though this is long after the era of Pebble in the Sky.

 Other media

 On June 17, 1951, the NBC radio network broadcast a much abbreviated radio dramatization of Pebble in the Sky in the science fiction anthology series Dimension X. In this much abbreviated version (only 25 minutes), the whole story of time travel was cut out with Bel and Pola being the main characters.
 The ending was quite different, since the virus was released, leaving Earth alone as "a pebble in the sky".